 CBUM's Thavage and Ghost have many ingredients in common.
 As similar products, they're both types of sports nutrition and are great for boosting athletic performance and cognitive function.

-However, Ghost is less powerful and is better for beginners.
-It has less citrulline, beta-alanine, and caffeine but still offers decent pump, focus, and energy.
+However, Ghost is less powerful and is, therefore, better for beginners.
+It has less citrulline, beta-alanine, and caffeine but still offers a pretty decent pump, mental focus, and energy.

 CBUM’s Thavage Vs RYSE Pre-Workout

 Out of all three, RYSE is arguably the most famous and definitely the cheapest.
 Although, if you take a look at the ingredients - the price difference becomes less significant.

 Unlike the previous two, which utilize L-Citrulline, RYSE does not.
 They are taking an alternative approach to pump-boosting, and from what I've experienced - I'm not a fan.